brandonchinn178/aeson-schemas/DEVELOPER.md

        `-- @since v2.0.0`)
     1. Run `stack haddock` and skim through documentation

-1. Create PR as usual and merge into `master`
+1. Create PR as usual and merge into `main`
     1. In the `test_latest` CI job, check the output of the `stack sdist` step for any warnings.